 There are three deliverables for the midway check-in:

-Regarding the design document: we expect max 3 pages describing the basic design.
+Regarding the design document, we expect max 3 pages describing the basic design.
 That is we expect a description of the data layout in detail and a description of the dictionary operations.
-E.g., we would like to see the strategy you will follow to support put, get, range, etc. You should try to provide pseudocode, a graphic example, and a complexity analysis for at least one of the operations.
+E.g., we would like to see the strategy you will follow to support put and get, etc. You should try to provide pseudocode, a graphic example, and the complexity analysis for both the operations.

 The final deliverable consists of: